rohitgupta19/cdkv1-api-deployment-lambda/README.md

 # Deployment from command line :

-There are 2 option for deployment.

-a.
-Deployment of cloudformation stack along with any resource changes (Not to be used only for branch mapping changes, choose option b) :

-- run `npx cdk diff CDKLambdaDeployPipeline || true`

-Above command will display all the difference between the current stack and deployed stack.
-It will also list all the Iam related changes

-Here is an Example of current value of paramter aoscoringdevBranch changing from master to develop

-`[~] Parameter ao-scoringdevBranch aoscoringdevBranch: {"Type":"String","Default":"master"} to {"Type":"String","Default":"develop"}`

 - run `npx cdk deploy CDKLambdaDeployPipeline --require-approval never`

-Will re-deploy the cloudformation changes and also re-trigger the pipelines if there are any changes identified .

-You can check the console logs to track the progress of deployment.

-b.
-Deployment of only branch mapping changes :

-- run `npx cdk deploy CDKLambdaDeployPipeline --parameters parameter-name=value --require-approval never`

-Example :

-- `npx cdk deploy CDKLambdaDeployPipeline --parameters aoscoringdevBranch=feature/AODS1234 --require-approval never`

-You can find list of current parameter mapping in the cloudformation stack under Parameters tab.

-This will only update the stack and the branch mapping in codepipeline but not trigger the actual pipeline.
-You need to push the changes to the branch or click on Release changes in code pipeline in order to trigger the build from the latest branch.

-In order to update the mapping for multiple branches we need to pass multiple --parameters for each key value pair

-`npx cdk deploy CDKLambdaDeployPipeline --parameters parameter-name1=value1 --parameters parameter-name2=value2 --require-approval never`

-# TODO

-1. Verify and Configure CI/CD pipeline as it seems existing but could not verify it to be working.
-2. There are some reference of Old IT account in the code so needs to review what it is used for and if there are any changes required.
-3. Move all the hardcoded items to the config file.
-4. Make use of environment variables so can deploy the stack only for single account without commenting stack like Non Prod Sydney, Non Prod Singapore, Prod Sydney.
-5. Update the Node js, CDK and other library versions.
-6. Clean up environment for CI/CD pipelines which are not needed (perf, dev2, dev3).

-###### Previous State before 24th August 2021 - Needs to review in future

-This is a [AWS CDK](https://github.com/awslabs/aws-cdk) application that deploys the pipelines used for the Scoring Solution on AO.

 The master pipeline in this project is the `pipeline-builder.ts`.
 This is a CodePipeline project that builds the other pipelines out.